Destaq/language-learning-dashboard/README.md

    python3 main.py
    ```

-You should now be able to access and use the dashboard at localhost://4000.
-If you'd like to make specific changes to the dashbaord, such as Quick Actions, Ability Breakdown, etc. you can just modify the source code, and it will be updated automatically.
+You should now be able to access and use the dashboard at http://localhost:3000.
+If you'd like to make specific changes to the dashboard, such as Quick Actions, Ability Breakdown, etc. you can just modify the source code, and it will be updated automatically.

 As for specifically using the dashboard: most everything is intuitive, though there is one shortcut to point out - the `Log Data from File` shortcut.
 This button allows you to automate the logging of your language data in three ways.